lastemp/iot-system/README.md

 .../iot-system
 ```

-1. Create database, tables and stored-procedures:
+1. Create database and tables:

    The `sql` directory contains the SQL files used for database setup: